OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC193 Course Content/Introduction to Open Source License Compliance Management (LFC193).md

 2. How is the software component distributed?
 3. Is source code included or offered?
 4. Have we documented this?
-5. Have we archived the software for future reference?
+5. Have we archived everything needed for future reference?

 The concepts discussed above will be important while deriving license obligations for the open source components we use.
 It helps us understand how an open source license allows us to use the respective component and be bundled with our proprietary project.